Miguel Cotto vs. Antonio Margarito: The fight

-Post-fight
+Aftermath

 Dan Rafael of ESPN.com described the fight as a "riveting slugfest with a dramatic ending that left the throbbing crowd of 10,477 at the MGM Grand Garden Arena in ecstasy".
 The referee for the bout Kenny Bayless called it "the best fight I've ever done".
 Fightnews.com writers Andreas Hale and Victor Perea called it "an instant classic that gave boxing fans all over the world all they could handle...and then some".
 Dave Larzelere of Sporting News wrote that it "was unquestionably the fight of the year".
 Compubox wrote, "Margarito-Cotto was billed as 'The Battle' and it certainly lived up to the name as they proved why they are among the best boxing has to offer".
 BoxingScene.com writer Jake Donovan wrote that "It was brutal, and lived up to everyone's exceedingly high expectations".
 Kevin Iole of Yahoo!
 Sports named it the third best boxing match of 2008.
 The fight generated 450,000 pay-per-view buys, the third highest in 2008 for a boxing match.